 Times have changed, but people still use this as an excuse to compare the two dynamics.
 War is a tactical game, with both sides looking to undercut the other by any means necessary.
 Love, however, can’t be played as if it is a game.
-It’s a partnership, not a relationship of two opposing sides.
+It’s a partnership, not a relationship between two opposing sides.

-If you are getting annoyed with your wife because you cooked dinner 5 times last week, and she had the nerve to only do it twice, then there’s a larger at hand.
+If you are getting annoyed with your partner because you cooked dinner five times last week, and they only managed it twice, then there’s a larger issue at hand.
 Who cares who cooks dinner?
-What’s the expectation on being the chef?
-Rather than resenting her for not doing her part, try to figure out a solution that avoids a conscious or subconscious score to be kept.
+Rather than resenting them for not doing their part, try to figure out a solution that avoids a conscious or subconscious score to be kept.
 Maybe try cooking together?

-There will be times when you pull more weight, and other times when your partner carries the load for your marriage.
-Rather than keeping track and bragging about your numbers, know that over time both of your efforts will contribute equally to your relationships success.
+There will be times when you pull more weight and other times when your partner carries the load for your marriage.
+Rather than keeping track and bragging about your numbers, follow better communication styles, and know that both of your efforts will contribute equally to your relationship’s success.

 Think the garbage should be taken out?

-Passive aggressive no-no: “Does it smell in the kitchen?
+Passive-aggressive no-no: “Does it smell in the kitchen?
 I feel like it kind of smells out there?
 Maybe the garbage is too full.”

 Clear request: “Dear, I think it smells in the kitchen.
 Would you mind taking the garbage out?
 I think that maybe the culprit.
 I’d really appreciate it.”

 Trying to break the dry spell in your sex life?

-Passive aggressive no-no: “Maybe if we had sex once in awhile, I’d be less tense and want to do fun things with you.”
+Passive-aggressive no-no: “Maybe if we had sex once in a while, I’d be less tense and want to do fun things with you.”